LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/authentication/GetConsumerJWS.md

 2. [Here are the API terms of use](https://www.liveperson.com/policies/apitou){:target="_blank"}.

-### Authentication with AppJWT
+### Authentication with ConsumerJWS

-An **AppJWT** is not sufficient to identify a consumer with the Messaging service.
-With a valid AppJWT you can obtain a consumer token (Java Web Signature, JWS):
+An **AppJWT** is not sufficient to identify a consumer with LiveEngage.
+With a valid AppJWT you can obtain a ConsumerJWS (Java Web Signature):

-The ConsumerJWS is the unique identifier of the user and used by the the connector in conjunction with the AppJWT to access LiveEngage on Behalf of the consumer.
+The ConsumerJWS is the unique identifier of the user and used by the the connector in conjunction with the AppJWT to access LiveEngage on behalf of the consumer.

 A ConsumerJWS can be obtained with the following HTTPS request: